Amil Yunanov

-Amil Yunanov (born 6 January 1993) is an Azerbaijani professional footballer who plays as a striker for Azerbaijan Premier League side Shamakhi.
+Amil Yunanov (born 6 January 1993) is an Azerbaijani professional footballer who plays as a striker for Kategoria Superiore club KF Bylis.

 Career

 Club

 On 14 June 2018, Yunanov signed a one-year contract with Keşla FK.

 On 4 June 2019, Yunanov signed a one-year contract with Sumgayit FK.

+On 5 January 2024, Yunanov joined Kapaz on loan from Sabail for the remainder of the 2023–24 season.

+On 17 September 2024 Yunanov was transferred to the Albanian club Bylis.

 International

 On 26 May 2016 Yunanov made his senior international debut for Azerbaijan friendly match against Andorra.